Brooks Public Library: 1951 to 1966

 The Brooks Public Library opened its doors for the first time on March 10, 1951.
 Established with the fundraising efforts of the Jaycees, the library initially had a budget of $300.00.
 The library was located in the basement of the County Rest Room.
 The library had a starting collection of 2000 books, half of which were supplied by community members while the remaining 1000 were donated by the Medicine Hat Public Library.
 George Bolton and his wife Margaret were hired to be the caretakers of the Rest Room building, and Mollie Gray, Fay Marcy, and Ellen Martin volunteered their time to act as librarians.

 The Brooks Public Library received a certification of incorporation on April 23, 1957, providing the Brooks Library Board with the authority to act as a corporate body.
 A few years later, the town of Brooks enacted Bylaw No. 470 which officially established Brooks Public Library as the town's municipal library.
-During this time period, the library hired Margaret Bolton to act as Head Librarian.
-In 1962, Robbie Best took over the post of Head Librarian.

-1967 to 1973
+1967 to 1992

 On February 2, 1967, Brooks Public Library opened in its second location under the supervision of Head Librarian Orelee Grosfield.
 The new building was the former Clancy School, which had previously been used as a health unit and a Scout Hall.
-In 1970, Karen Armbruster was hired to take over as Head Librarian.